Stilone/Fetch/README.md

 # Fetch 🚀

 Hello!
-Welcome to my Fetch Playground.
+Welcome to my project Fetch.
 In this small project, I dived into the world of fetch requests and experimented with the delightful setTimeout.

 # Key Highlights 🌟